movabletype/mt-plugin-bob/README.md

 Bob the Rebuilder provides a way to republish a blog (or a part of a blog) on a recurring schedule.
 For example, create a job to republish an entire blog every 24 hours, or create a job to republish all index archives every 10 minutes.
 An unlimited number of jobs can be created to republish any blog (or part of it) according to a number of set frequency choices.

-Bob the Rebuilder uses the Movable Type Tasks framework, which is typically run by the script [`run-periodic-tasks`](http://www.movabletype.org/documentation/administrator/setting-up-run-periodic-taskspl.html).

 # Prerequisites